elgamalsalman/cp-solutions/CF/CF_Solutions/0339D_Xenia_and_Bit_Operations/README.md

 ### General Comments

-This problem could be solved using a segment tree which allows for logn update and range queries, where n is the length of the array.
+This problem could be solved using a segment tree which allows for O(logn) update and range queries, where n is the length of the array.